 The agency will contact applicants whose qualifications and availability match agency needs.

-EEO Discrimination Complaint Procedure
+Equal Employment Opportunity Discrimination Complaint Procedure

 The Office of the Ohio Public Defender (OPD) is committed to compliance with federal and state laws and Gubernatorial Executive Orders prohibiting discrimination, discriminatory harassment, and retaliation.
 Where discrimination is suspected, employees or applicants are encouraged to use OPD’s discrimination complaint procedure.
 Employment decisions in state government will be made on the basis of merit, fitness, and equality of opportunity, and without unlawful discrimination on the basis of: age, national origin/ancestry, color, race, disability, religion, sex, sexual harassment, veterans status, sexual orientation, gender identity, military status, status as a parent.